DIY Lapland from Ireland

 Last year we ticked one item off our bucket list when we visited Iceland.
-Little did I think a mere two months later we would have managed to tick another one off the list – an ultimate dream come true….Lapland.
+Little did I think a mere two months later we would have managed to tick another one off the list – an ultimate dream come true….DIY Lapland from Ireland.
 It cost us a fraction of the price that tour operators were quoting for our two night stay therefore I though id set out just how we did it including costs.

 Feel free to comment below or DM/ email and im more than happy to answer any questions or queries: